-Options for the Yarn Pet: NKK offers the YP Cone Kit[TM] which includes another (smaller) wooden disc, 1 additional collar, and 2 steel washers.
+Options for the Yarn Pet: NKK offers the YP Cone KitTM which includes another (smaller) wooden disc, 1 additional collar, and 2 steel washers.
 These are used to assist you in mounting a variety of yarn cones.
 If you are a regular cone user, then you should consider this useful option.
 Occasional cone users don't need it.
-1 YP Cone Kit per rod is needed.
-Rods measuring 11.25" long and table clamps assemblies are also available for cone use.

 Usage Recommendations: Usually when working from the outside of the ball, it has to be tugged to get it rolling and have a length to work with.
-With the Yarn Pet DuoTM, you will not be pulling off a section to knit with, but as you knit, the ball will unroll and the yarn will be fed to you.
+With the Yarn Pet, you will not be pulling off a section to knit with, but simply knit and the ball will unroll to meet your needs.
 Tugging or pulling out a length may actually cause back spin.
-The Yarn Pet DuoTM can be used in any position, on a table next to you, on the floor, or left in your knitting bag.
+The yarn Pet can be used in any position, on a table next to you, on the floor, or left in your knitting bag.
 The yarn guide keeps the ball from pulling off the top.
 Turn the yarn guide to add more tension as the yarn comes off the ball.
-As the ball gets smaller, you may want to raise the disc up so that it continues to properly unroll off the side of the ball.
-Always center the ball in relationship to the yarn guide by raising or lowering the wood disc.
+As the ball gets smaller, raise the disc up so that it continues to unroll off the side of the ball.
+Some manufacturers make a "barrel' shaped skein.
+In this case center the disc as best as you can, but you may have to periodically adjust the yarn if it gets caught at the top or bottom of the rod.